 Although no one would probably notice if you wore it as a regular tee, it is designed as an underlayer, with slightly smaller shoulders, a close fit through the body, and slightly longer length.
 It’s also quite light, with natural stretch.

-Those features are perfect underneath a shirt, and I even wear a size Small - which is even narrower on the shoulders, and in the armhole - yet it never feels uncomfortable.
-(It’s nice as sleepwear for the same reasons.)
+Those features are perfect underneath a shirt, and I even wear a size Small - which is even narrower on the shoulders, and in the armhole.
+(It’s nice as sleepwear too.)

 I increasingly find my T-shirts fall into one of two categories: these pieces designed as underwear, or thicker T-shirts (from The Flat Head, or The Armoury/Real McCoy’s) that are perfect on their own.